PatricioLOPSA/LIONESS-MI/README.md

 - ``lioness_aracne.sh`` Calls all the above mentioned scripts to calculate all single sample networks using ARACNe2.

--``filter_nets.R`` Script for filtering fully-connected SSNs to a specified number of edges according to their strongest weights i.e. LIONESS Score.
+- ``filter_nets.R`` Script for filtering fully-connected SSNs to a specified number of edges according to their strongest weights i.e. LIONESS Score.

 ### Unsupervised graph-clustering based on SSN similarity
 - ``SSnet_pairwise_similarity.R`` Script for computing the intersection of edges between SSNs at a fixed network size.
 First argument is the directory where all SSNs are found.
 Second argument is the desired output.tsv file name